 Planning Your Day at Scenic World

 When you arrive at Scenic World, there are two lines: ticket purchases and pre-purchased tickets.
-Unless you like waiting in lines, it is wise to pre-purchase your tickets online to wait in the shorter queue.
+Unless you like waiting in lines, it is wise to pre-purchase your tickets online to stay in the shorter queue.
 At the counter, a friendly employee will talk you through options for your self-guided tour and help you map out your day.
 Itinerary suggestions are as follows; family fun, nature lover, great round walk, photography fiend, waterfall walk, couples escape, or adventure.

 You can take the trams as often as you want, but the crowds can add hours to the queues, so plan accordingly.